 But with AI’s recent run of successes, from the board-game champion AlphaZero to the convincing fake-text generator GPT-3, chatter about AGI has spiked.
-Even though those tools are still very far from representing “general” intelligence—AlphaZero cannot write stories and GPT-3 cannot play chess, let alone reason intelligently about why stories and chess matter to people—the goal of building an AGI, once thought crazy, is becoming acceptable again.
+Even though those tools are still very far from representing “general” intelligence—AlphaZero cannot write stories and GPT-3 cannot play chess, let alone understand why stories and chess matter to people—the goal of building an AGI, once thought crazy, is becoming acceptable again.

 Some of the biggest, most respected AI labs in the world take this goal very seriously.
 OpenAI has said that it wants to be the first to build a machine with human-like reasoning abilities.
 DeepMind’s unofficial but widely repeated mission statement is to “solve intelligence.”
 Top people in both companies are happy to discuss these goals in terms of AGI.

 Half a century on, we’re still nowhere near making an AI with the multi-tasking abilities of a human—or even an insect.

 “Talking about AGI in the early 2000s put you on the lunatic fringe,” says Legg.
 “Even when we started DeepMind in 2010, we got an astonishing amount of eye-rolling at conferences.”
 But things are changing.
 “Some people are uncomfortable with it, but it’s coming in from the cold," he says.